calint/tang-nano-9k--riscv--cache-psram/README.md

     => receive is being overrun but how can baud 9600 outpace 20 MHz?
        => due to 'uart_send_char()'?
-    => UART overrun even when doing 'uart_read_char()' in a loop [ ] study why BAUD rate of less than 2400 does not work [ ] UART read 'short' and return 0x100 for no data available or 0xXX for byte read including 0 [ ] UART rx: if rx changes while not expecting assume drifting and set next bit
+    => UART overrun even when doing 'uart_read_char()' in a loop => more over characters are dropped without UART being overrun [ ] study why BAUD rate of less than 2400 does not work [ ] UART read 'short' and return 0x100 for no data available or 0xXX for byte read including 0 [ ] UART rx: if rx changes while not expecting assume drifting and set next bit